RhyGPU/rhygpu.dev/src/content/projects/pythagorean-harmony.md

 The current focus is proving whether equation-duel combat can feel readable, tactical, and physical enough to justify deeper game development.
 It is not a full RPG yet.
 A full world, progression system, enemy roster, and long-term content are out of scope for the current prototype.

 The working frame is "Math Souls Prototype: Equation Duel": prove the duel, then decide whether the larger game deserves to exist.

+Source repo is currently private while the prototype is being cleaned up.

 ## What This Demonstrates